GOP congressman's push to pass health care stems from daughter's death

 Gracie died when she was 11.

-Unlike many people who lose loved ones too soon or care for the sick, MacArthur is wealthy.
-Still, he said, he paid $1 million in out-of-pocket costs.
+MacArthur is wealthy today, but was not at the time of his daughter's illness.
+He faced $1 million in total costs for her care.
 "I had insurance, but it doesn't cover everything," MacArthur said.

 He argues that his amendment to the health care bill will help to reduce the cost of insurance because people with high-cost health bills would not be in the private insurance market but instead in a federally- and state-funded high-risk pool, or some other mechanism that states create to cover the more expensive cases.
 He says that will help drive the cost down for everyone else.

-Note: Editor's note: This story has been updated to accurately reflect the cost of Gracie's care.